alehander92/alehander42.github.io/_posts/2016-06-09-prolog_type_systems.markdown

 ## tl;dr

-I play with Prolog, I find out I can easily model a simple type system in it and after that I create [hatlog](https://github.com/alehander42/hatlog) to feed it with some Python.
+I play with Prolog, I find out I can infer custom type systems in under 50 lines of it and after that I create [hatlog](https://github.com/alehander42/hatlog) to feed it with some Python.
 In the end I find out my programs ~= 2 parallel programs: type inference / compile-time prolog and the normal program.

 ## prologue (heh)